Oscillon collapse to black holes: Abstract

 \section{Abstract}

-{Using numerical relativity simulations we study the dynamics of long-lived pseudo-topological objects called oscillons for a class of models inspired by axion-monodromy.
-We note that in some regions of the parameter space oscillons collapse to black holes - showing that the effects of gravity cannot be neglected - while in other regions they remain pseudo-stable or disperse.}
+{Using numerical relativity simulations we study the dynamics of pseudo-topological objects called oscillons for a class of models inspired by axion-monodromy.
+Starting from free field solutions supported by gravitational attractions, we investigate the effect of adding self-interactions, and contrast this with the effect of adding self-interactions whilst removing gravitational support.
+We map out regions of the parameter space where the initial conditions rapidly collapse to black holes, and other regions where they remain pseudo-stable or disperse.}